mickfuzz/phd4/about.md

   client: zotero # defaults to zotero
   author-in-text: false # when true, enabled fake author-name-only cites by replacing it with the text of the last names of the authors
   csl-style: harvard # pre-fill the style
   layout: post
-  title: Blogging Like a Hacker
+  title: A place for my phd writing
   date: 2021-03-26
 ...

-# phd_writing
+# About this writing site

 A place for my phd writing